jptalusan/mqtt-dist-routing/README.md

     * RSUs
     * Broker
 3. Download the data from this link: https://drive.google.com/drive/folders/1njQ55vqPLOETDq5yGi7O16-mIau7iqIj?usp=sharing
+    * These data are based on a **5x5 grid division**.
+Meaning a base of 25 RSUs are used.

 * Read our paper in the reference for more information.

 # Installation